Panthers sign future center at bargain, but it’s life-changing for Tyler Larsen

 It’s a long way from laying sod.

-Larsen is a straightforward, earnest guy.
-He likes the simple things in life.
-His first checks from the Panthers went toward paying off his own house, and then they went in the bank.
+Larsen is a straightforward, earnest guy who ikes the simple things in life.
+His first checks from the Panthers went toward paying off his house, and then they went in the bank.

 So while this deal is an absolute bargain for the Panthers, who needed a plan with Kalil entering his last season and an inflating interior offensive lineman market, it is life-changing for Larsen and his wife, Samantha.

 Carolina also got some insurance at both guard positions.
 Larsen can fill in in a pinch there, and on Tuesday the team announced that starting left guard Amini Silatolu will undergo surgery to repair a torn meniscus.
-So he may very well be needed.
+So he might well be needed.

 Read More